Hamad (DOH) Airport

 With the planned extra-long 2 parallel runways (the Eastern Runway is presently in operation), Hamad Airport is served by domestic & international airlines offering direct & connecting flights to all parts of the globe.

-Transit Passengers: Clear signs guide passengers to escalator down, leading to the central atrium of the dertures area with A, B & C gates.
-(A large shower lounge is is in the B gate area).
+Transit Passengers: Clear signs guide passengers to escalator down, leading to the central atrium of the departures area with A, B & C gates.
+(A large shower lounge is in the B gate area).
 Duty-free and other shops are plentyful and do not obstruct passengers' path to their gates.
 NOTE: as Hamad is much larger than the old Doha, walking distances are longer and transfers are now estimated to take up to one hour.

-Concourse A is west of check-in area and has 10 gates with jet bridges - two of which can handle large aircraft.
+The terminal offers WiFi access & internet lounges and has a huge shopping/eating area, with 10 gates and jet bridges - two of which can handle large aircraft.

 The multi-level Parking garage is divided in the East & West carparks, - both of which connect to Departure level 2 of the passenger terminal.